writethedocs/www/docs/conf/portland/2019/hike.rst

 Logistics
 ---------

-**NOTE**: This hike has been modified this year because of construction on the Wildwood trail.
-Instead of ending at the Zoo, we are doing an "out and back" hike to Pittock Mansion, which will start and end at the same location.
+**WARNING: This hike has been modified this year because of construction on the Wildwood trail.
+Instead of ending at the Zoo, we are doing an "out and back" hike to Pittock Mansion, which will start and end at the same location.**

 **You can get your hike ticket here**: https://ti.to/writethedocs/write-the-docs-portland-2019/with/dn2-wy5dqta